imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 Please recall these values are not referred to ECRECOVER, they are self referred.
 Please note investigation on MSM below also for the full picture.

-### Pivot

-ECRecover precompile is the pivot operation with 3100 gas cost.
-ECRecovery and BLS precompiles are executed in the set.
-The pivot operation measurements are a reference to determine gas cost for BLS precompiles.
-The choice of the pivot operation is based on its stability.

 ### Multi-scalar Multiplication (BLS12\_G1MSM, BLS12\_G2MSM)

 Multi-scalar multiplication computes the sum of multiple scalar multiplications of points on the G1 or G2 curves.
 The EIP-2537 expects the implementation of Pippenger’s algorithm, and prices the operations accordingly.
 The general formula is

->`cost = (k * multiplication_cost * discount) / multiplier`
+>`cost = (k * multiplication_cost * discount[k]) / multiplier`

 where